omartrigui/url-to-video/README.md

 ## Url-to-Video

 ## Overview
 Url-to-Video generator allows you to create a video from html source.
+This project aims mainly to convert HTML content into video which could be useful in several use cases.

 ## Features